sean-gugler/DeathmazeFairPlay/SPOILERS.md

 It came in handy later to re-use the new mechanic of revealing something behind opening doors, too. (see below)

+* Random keyhole

+The behaviors of the locked doors are no longer predictable.
+In the original game you were supposed to discover their contents through trial and error, relying on saved games.
+I now scramble them each time you start the game: the player is *required* to check the hint in the elevator to discover which keyhole leads to the exit instead of death.

 * End game area extended

 There was a ton of custom code to manage the end game sequence.
 Most of that was probably to disallow behaviors they hadn't or didn't want to fully test.
 I ripped it all out and pared down that special mode to its bare minimum.